 The same person advocated to include the question of accountability of armed groups under international law in the debate as it had not been addressed.
 A panellist agreed on the importance of the accountability question of the group itself.
 One could refer to individual responsibility under international criminal law, however, she argued that IHL obligations binding individuals are not as large as the whole body of the law of NIAC that could apply to the group.
-The question of the accountability for non-State armed groups; the panellist agrees that this should be addressed.
+The question of the accountability of armed groups is important and currently there is no real framework on the responsibility for non-State armed groups; the panellist agrees that this should be addressed.
 Another speaker added that some armed groups have put compensation and indemnification measures in place in case of IHL violations committed by their members.